Rebuilding lives and creating brighter futures

 Read James' story about recovering from a life threatening experience of Covid, a stroke and long covid

 Read Gerry's story about how expert physiotherapy at QEF got him going again after spinal surgery

-Frankie is a lively 21 year old woman who contracted Guillain-Barré Syndrome in September 2016.
+Frankie is a lively 21 year old woman who contracted Guillain-Barré Syndrome.
 This left her with limited active control in all four limbs and unable to sit unsupported.
 Her therapy programme has included specialist nursing, physio, occupational therapy, art and psychology.
 She can now use her hands and arms again, and is relearning to walk.
 She has moved into a flat, and gone back to college.

 “I see QEF as my home from home.
 It’s a calm, friendly atmosphere, and the staff give you the time to go at your own pace – they’re very patient and have supported me all the way.”

 Email us at email@example.com or call 01372 841 111